Research Makes a Case for Testosterone Replacement Therapy (TRT)

 In spite of their medical problems, testosterone replacement helped them.
 Not undergoing TRT proved harmful to the men who were untreated.

 The studies continue to demonstrate that there is a need for testosterone replacement therapy in aging men with low or even low to medium testosterone levels.

-This need is particularly the case when it comes to that dreaded condition called obesity.
+This need is mainly the case when it comes to that dreaded condition called obesity.
 Low-T is linked with obesity, especially the damaging visceral obesity (belly fat).

 Belly fat not only looks disgusting.
 Visceral fat increases your risk of diabetes, insulin resistance, cardiovascular disease, stroke, high blood pressure, colorectal cancer, inflammation and soaring cholesterol levels.

 If all of those problems weren’t bad enough, consider this: an expanding layer of lard around the midsection can trigger fat accumulation in many crucial organs, especially the liver, which is something that no one needs.